 Convolutional neural networks

-It is a set of deep feed-forward artificial neural network to analyze visual images.
-CNN can take into account the 2D topology of an image, and minimizes the effect of scale changes, turns and angles, biases and other distortions in the input image.
+It is a set of deep feed-forward artificial neural networks to analyze visual images.
+CNN can take into account the 2D topology of an image and minimizes the effect of scale changes, turns and angles, biases, and other distortions in the input image.
+It is used in:

 - Supervised learning for object classification, recognition and detection